Working Research Groups

 1. Applicant information Each application must contain the following information:

 - Co-directors from two or more distinct disciplinary areas, departments, or schools

 - Full faculty titles (professor, associate professor, assistant professor, etc.)

 - Number of years for which funding is requested (one or two)

-2. Description of the topic of the proposed Research Collaborative The Center encourages concise descriptions (1500 words or less) addressing the following:
+2. Description of the topic of the proposed Working Research Group The Center encourages concise descriptions (1500 words or less) addressing the following:

-- Leading ideas and questions unifying the Research Collaborative
+- Leading ideas and questions unifying the Working Research Group

 - Statement of how the topic will bring together a broad community of scholars at NYU

-3. Outline of proposed activities of the Research Collaborative over the course of its proposed duration
+3. Outline of proposed activities of the Working Research Group over the course of its proposed duration

 4. A list of core NYU participants, including graduate students, and their affiliations Where applicable, list participants from other institutions and indicate their affiliations.